 Wisconsin is so large and so central that it’s thought around a third of US citizens live within 500 miles of the state.

-Do you have any interesting or fun facts about Wisconsin that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Wisconsin?
+Share them in the comments below!